 We at WhichSchoolAdvisor.com wonder whether the decision to offer both the PYP and IBDP/CP could lead to the possibility of Al Bateen eventually changing its curriculum entirely to the IB programme, with the introduction of the Middle Years Programme for years 7 to 11 in future years.
 This would make it one of a very small number of Abu Dhabi schools to offer the full IB continuum which has been such a success for Taaleem's Raha International School which has announced the opening of a second IB curriculum school in September 2020.

-One of the UPSs of the Aldar Academies is their Academy of Excellence programme which is aimed at children with Gifts and Talents; a personalized programme that aims to enrich and challenge students beyond that of the formal curriculum.
+One of the USPs of the Aldar Academies is their Academy of Excellence programme which is aimed at children with Gifts and Talents; a personalised programme that aims to enrich and challenge students beyond that of the formal curriculum.
 The Academy of Excellence provides the following benefits to any participating student:

 The extra-curricular CAS (Creativity/Action/Service) programme (a requirement for IB DP students) is described as "broad and engaging", and includes opportunities such as Model United Nations, World Scholars Cup, Sport, Music, and the Arts.

 As a (relatively) new school, built by Aldar, the facilities are as you would expect - top notch.
 They include a research laboratory, 850-seat auditorium, art rooms, music and drama rooms, graphic design area, music recording studio, recital hall, multi-purpose hall, dance studio, 25m indoor swimming pool, football pitch and basketball courts.